YonathanGuez/ocp-acm-cluster-provisioner/README.md

 ./deploy-cluster.sh --set-config
 ```

-It will open a webpage you need to approve for get the pull secret
+It will open a webpage you need to approve to get the pull secret

 This will prompt you to provide: